-According to John Gottman to keep the romance going once credits start rolling on the screen is what he talks about in What Makes Love Last?: How To Build Trust And Avoid Betrayal.
 John Gottman is a famous marriage researcher and a relationship counselor that claims that it is possible to predict whether your relationship will end in heartbreak or will succeed.

 He claims that once the “falling in love” phase gets finished (which is a very hormonal driven time), the couples move to the next phase which is the “Can I trust you?” phase.
 At this point, a person starts wondering about their priority in the life of their partner.

-As you start to question whether you are more important than your partner’s family, friends, and work, you begin to build loyalty in your relationship or fall in a series of betrayal even before there is an actual betrayal.
+As you start to question whether you are more important than your partner’s family, friends, and work, you begin to build loyalty in your long-lasting relationship or fall in a series of betrayal even before there is an actual betrayal.

 During this phase of love, it is important that you feel that your partner has your best interest at heart.